Fangtastic7/power-outages/README.md

 ### Missingness in Detail of Cause Category

-**Comparing the Cause Category with its Detail Cause Category column**
+**Comparing the Cause Category with its Missingness in the Detail Cause Category column**
  - We compare when the detail is missing from each cause:

 | CAUSE.CATEGORY                |   detail_missing = False |   detail_missing = True |